 ...and if you are interested in buying lake region property, we'll be happy to help!
 Just ask your Rental Agent to have a Sales Associate contact you. (top)

+Most cottages now have lockboxes at the property.
+We send you the code shortly before your 4pm arrival time.
+If there is no lockbox your keys must be picked up.
 All keys must be picked up at, and returned to our Raymond office unless other specific, written arrangements are authorized by the owner. (top)

 Sometimes equipment fails and we are not told about it.
 You should check the cottage when you arrive and let us know immediately of any problems.
 If there are any (cleaning, plumbing, appliances, etc.), we will fix them for you as quickly as possible.
 We have a fulltime Property Manager on duty all summer, with cellphone for overnight.
 If problems are unfixable, we will move you or work out some other solution. (top)

 We describe our rental properties to the best of our ability and in great detail, but it is your

 responsibility to view the cottage, or send someone who knows your taste to check it out, because the